As part of the 125th Anniversary of CHI, we recognize these Icons and the many others who embodied the ideal of

 Robert Branch

-Joan Brock and the Longwood Ladies
+Joan Perry Brock '64 & the Longwood Ladies

 William Arthur Byrd, Jr.